johnmr922/flutter_demo/README.md

 # flutterdemo

-A new Flutter application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter language learning.

+# To Do List
+Day1  ..
+Custom Splash Screen and Navigation Drawer

 Screenshoot
 --------